Agriculture and Reuse in the Roman Forum

 Description

-Splitting Rome into the disabitato and the abitato makes it seem as if there is a heavy divide between the two parts of the city (inhabited versus uninhabited).
+Splitting Rome into the disabitato and the abitato makes it seem as if there is a heavy divide between the inhabited and uninhabited parts of the city.
 The Mantua canvas, for example, clearly shows the distinction between the green-belt of the disabitato and the occupied portions.
-The landscape of the disabitato here is portrayed as a green wasteland, solely littered with ancient ruins and bits of antiquity; it barely shows anything else.
+The landscape of the disabitato here is portrayed as a green wasteland, solely littered with ancient ruins and bits of antiquity.
+It barely shows anything else.

-However, despite what is portrayed in primary sources from the Middle Ages and modern academic articles, the disabitato was not entirely abandoned.
+However, despite what primary sources from the Middle Ages and modern academic articles portray, the disabitato was not entirely abandoned.
 The land surrounding the abitato was filled with lots of open, available space used as agricultural fields and farmsteads, vineyards, and uncultivated pastures.
 As shown in the Mantua canvas, it was also littered with ancient monuments and ruins – some of which were reused and altered to fit the needs of people in the Middle Ages instead of being forgotten entirely.

 One of the best sites to truly see this change in function is the Roman Forum, which was included in the disabitato.
 While the image below was done in 1772, it still shows an accurate depiction of what the forum would have looked like during the Middle Ages.
 Small houses surround the cultivated pasture in the middle, where vegetables, spices, and fruit trees are being grown.
 Furthermore, the amount of livestock grazing in the area rebranded the forum as the “Campo Vaccino,” or cow field.

 Antique columns and structures don’t have the same meaning as they did for the Romans; in fact, many are spoliated into new buildings and structures that have a new use for these farmers.
 The most important theme of the disabitato in regards to the Roman Forum is reuse for functionality.
 During antiquity, the Romans used the space for sacro-civic functions.
-The purpose changed to an agricultural one as the centuries did, but that doesn’t diminish the forum’s importance.
+The purpose changed to focus on agriculture over time, but that doesn’t diminish the forum’s importance.
 This transformation clearly illustrates the relationship between the people’s needs, functionality, and urban change over time.

 Creator